hackerearthclub/CODE2RACE/README.md

 # Let's celebrate HacktoberFest 😎
 Register for the hacktober fest https://hacktoberfest.digitalocean.com/

+#### OPEN CHALLENGE -
+Any code in any language that makes you stand out and is worth innovative⭐⭐
+## Submit solution for this challenge in "open challenge" repository.

  Questions will be given as an issue. 😁
 Access the problem statement in assignment subdirectory.